braziljs/logo/README.md

 # BrazilJS Logos

-Here, you will fine the logo files we use in BrazilJS.org and BrazilJS.com.
+Here, you will find the logo files we use in BrazilJS.org and BrazilJS.com.